mongodb/stitch-ios-sdk/README.md

 5. Run `pod install`.
 6. Open the generated `.xcworkspace` file.
 Your app project will have all the necessary dependencies configured to communicate with MongoDB Stitch.
 7. To use basic Stitch features, `import StitchCore` in a source file.
+8. To create BSON documents and BSON values like ObjectId, `import MongoSwift` in a source file.
-8. To access a remote MongoDB instance via Stitch, `import StitchRemoteMongoDBService` in a source file.
+9. To access a remote MongoDB instance via Stitch, `import StitchRemoteMongoDBService` in a source file.

 #### Using the SDK